RED RIVER CLEANUP

 540 lbs of metal

 2014 Total 7,480 lbs of trash removed from the river and surrounding areas.

-Cleanup efforts are the direct result of our committed volunteers and donations by our sponsors.
+Cleanup efforts are the direct result of our committed volunteers and donations by our generous sponsors.
 Without them none of this would be possible.

 If your company or organization would like to donate or sponsor our event, please contact:

 We are igniting community pride by bringing Shreveport/Bossier together to keep the Red River and it's surrounding areas free of debris and trash.

 For the past five years, more than 1,280 volunteers have participated in clearing 37,400 pounds of trash from the Red River and its surrounding areas.

 In April 2014 we were honored to have dinner with CNN's 2013 Hero of the year Chad Pregracke, The Living Lands and Waters founder and president, while he was delivering a convocation and workshop at Centenary College in Shreveport, La.